hickeng/financial/usage.md

 Keep these for your records and back them up somewhere.
 They are THE definitive input into the entire process.
 Everything else can be reconstructed if you have these.

-If you sold AVGO post-merger in 2023, you'll likely need to use the tradesdownload.csv to populate the worksheet `Share amounts from eTrade` column

 ### eTrade total VMW share ownership